thebaldgeek/thebaldgeek.github.io/README.md

 I am pretty active on [Twitter](https://twitter.com/thebaldgeek) if thats your thing.
 Tip, my Tweets are public, so you don't need a Twitter account to read them.

 For ACARS data and feeding, please support [airframes.io](https://app.airframes.io/about) You can also follow them on Twitter [AirframesIO](https://twitter.com/AirframesIO)
+#thebaldgeek can be also found on the adsbexchange Discord server - mostly in the ACARS channels.
 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-HGJWTNL65R"></script>
 <script>